AP® Calculus BC Free-Response Questions (FRQs)

 The AP® Calculus BC exam consists of two major sections: multiple-choice questions (MCQs) and free-response questions (FRQs).
 In this guide, we’ll take a look at the FRQ section of the exam.

-Let’s start this section by answering the most frequently asked question: “How many FRQs are on the Calculus BC exam? ” The FRQ section of the AP Calculus BC exam is split into two parts: Part A and Part B. Part A consists of two questions on which you are allowed to use a calculator, and you are given 30 minutes to complete it.
+Let’s start this section by answering the most frequently asked question: “How many FRQs are on the Calculus BC exam?”
+The FRQ section of the AP Calculus BC exam is split into two parts: Part A and Part B. Part A consists of two questions on which you are allowed to use a calculator, and you are given 30 minutes to complete them.
 Part B consists of four questions for which a calculator is not allowed, and you get one hour to address this part.

 Section II Part A Part B